 The Brooks PureGrit 6 is available in standard shoe sizes.
 Runners can order a pair using the standard sizing schemes for running shoes.
 On the other hand, the available width is medium or standard.
 The shoe was patterned after an anatomical last and it follows the natural curve of the foot while providing a glove-like fit.

 The outsole of the shoe is equipped with a durable Ballistic Rock Shield.
 This thermoplastic EVA sheath is not visible when looking at the shoe as it can be found between the midsole and the outsole.
 Its primary function is to protect the foot from being injured as the runner steps on objects on the trail that are protruding or jagged.

 The material used to make the outsole is called blown rubber.
-This type of rubber has expanded or mixed with air during its production process.
+This type of rubber is also featured in the shoe's latest version, the PureGrit 7.
+The blown rubber outsole had been expanded or mixed with air during its production process.
 This results in a lighter, more flexible material that is placed in the forefoot section of the outsole.
 In the case of the PureGrit 6, the blown rubber runs the shoe’s full length, offering flexibility and an adequate amount of protection underfoot.

 3D gripping lugs compose the tread.
 These lugs are shaped like hexagons and are evenly distributed throughout the outsole.
 This type of tread easily buries into the dirt and mud, preventing the runner from slipping and sliding.
 It works on other topographies in a similar way, as well.

 The Brooks Ideal Heel is also found on the outsole.
 To make the running transition as smooth as possible, Brooks designed the outer heel of the PureGrit 6 in a curved manner.
 While in motion, this design encourages runners to execute forefoot and midfoot striking.